CodeLabsProInc/AGI-GPT/README.md

     pip install -r requirements.txt
     ```

-5. Configure Auto-GPT
+5. Configure AGI-GPT
-   1. Locate the file named `.env.template` in the main `/Auto-GPT` folder.
+   1. Locate the file named `.env.template` in the main `/AGI-GPT` folder.
    2. Create a copy of this file, called `.env` by removing the `template` extension.
 The easiest way is to do this in a command prompt/terminal window `cp .env.template .env`.
    3. Open the `.env` file in a text editor.  _Note: Files starting with a dot might be hidden by your Operating System._
    4. Find the line that says `OPENAI_API_KEY=`.